 Carefully I placed the pan into the oven, shut the door and set the timer.
 The recipe says 35 – 45 minutes – I always check at the lowest time first as you can always leave a dish for a bit longer, but let it go too far and it could be ruined.

-My crème brûlée were ready after 35 minutes, once I removed the roasting pan from the oven, I also removed the ramekins so that they wouldn’t overcook.
-I set them all to one side to cool for 30 minutes before putting in the fridge for the next day when I would caramelise some demerara sugar on the top of them.
+My crème brûlée pots were ready after 35 minutes, once I removed the roasting pan from the oven, I also removed the ramekins so that they wouldn’t overcook.
+I set them all to one side to cool for 30 minutes before putting in the fridge for the next day when I would caramelize some demerara sugar on top of them.

 - 32 butter crackers (I used 20 digestive biscuits, you could use graham crackers)